lurraca/lurraca.github.io/_posts/2014-9-28-Ruby-Keyword-Arguments.md

 ### What is this Keyword Arguments thing?

 Keyword arguments is nothing more than **named parameters**.
-Meaning that we have to pass the name of the of each parameter within the method call.
+Meaning that we have to pass the name of each parameter within the method call.

 So our method defined and called like this